Visceral larva migrans (VLM) is a human infection with certain parasites found in the intestines of dogs and cats.

-Young children with pica are at high risk of getting VLM.
+Young children or people with pica are at high risk for getting VLM.
 Pica is a disorder involving eating inedible things such as dirt and paint.
-Most infections in the United States occur in children who play in areas, such as sandboxes, which contain soil contaminated by dog or cat feces.
+Most infections in the United States occur in children who play in areas such as sandboxes, which contain soil contaminated by dog or cat feces.

 After the worm eggs are swallowed, they break open in the intestine.
 The worms travel throughout the body to various organs, such as the lungs, liver, and eyes.
 They may also travel to the brain and heart.

 People with VLM usually seek medical care if they have a cough, fever, wheezing, and other symptoms.
 They may also have a swollen liver because it is the organ most affected.

 The health care provider will perform a physical exam and ask about the symptoms.
 If VLM is suspected, tests that may be done include:

 - Blood tests to detect antibodies to Toxocara

 This infection usually goes away on its own and may not require treatment.
 Some people with a moderate to severe infection need to take anti-parasitic drugs.

 Severe infections involving the brain or heart can result in death, but this is rare.

 - Worsened eyesight